ihavethatonvinyl/blog/content/essays/back-to-the-mother-house.md

 After taking the necessary photos in front of the Apollo, we grabbed something to eat and then made one more stop, at the nearby Marcus Garvey Park, site of the 1969 concert series brilliantly resurrected by Questlove in his Academy Award-winning documentary film, *Summer of Soul*.

 We will hopefully return to the area sometime soon, to tour the Apollo and to hit up Ulysses S. Grant’s nearby tomb, which was closed (Donna and I have been there; Chris has not).
 But in the meantime, we headed home happy to have had an extraordinarily soulful afternoon.
-Because soul—in many senses of the word--is where you find it and we found it in the Washington Heights and Harlem neighborhoods in New York City this week.
+Because soul—in many senses of the word--is where you find it and we found it in the Washington Heights and Harlem neighborhoods in New York City.

 *Rich Wilhelm is a writer and record collector who lives in Royersford, Pennsylvania.
 Rich is the news editor for the communications department at ASTM International.
-He has written extensively for Cool and Strange Music Magazine, [PopMatters](https://www.popmatters.com/author/richwilhelm), and his own website, [The Dichotomy of the Dog](https://dichotomy-of-the-dog.beehiiv.com/?_gl=1*iyco31*_gcl_aw*R0NMLjE3NDA2OTAzODIuRUFJYUlRb2JDaE1JM09ici11RGtpd01WV1MzVUFSMkhRaVRZRUFBWUFTQUFFZ0lYVmZEX0J3RQ..*_gcl_au*MTAzMDk3MDY2NC4xNzQwNjkwMzgw*_ga*NzQ4MzYxMjAxLjE3NDA2OTAzODA.*_ga_E6Y4WLQ2EC*MTc0MDgyMDYxNy4yLjEuMTc0MDgyMzI1NC42MC4xLjEwOTc5ODYyNDU.).
+He has written extensively for Cool and Strange Music Magazine, [PopMatters](https://www.popmatters.com/author/richwilhelm), and his own website, \[The Dichotomy of the Dog](https://dichotomy-of-the-dog.beehiiv.com/?_gl=1*iyco31*_gcl_aw*R0NMLjE3NDA2OTAzODIuRUFJYUlRb2JDaE1JM09ici11RGtpd01WV1MzVUFSMkhRaVRZRUFBWUFTQUFFZ0lYVmZEX0J3RQ..*_gcl_au*MTAzMDk3MDY2NC4xNzQwNjkwMzgw*_ga*NzQ4MzYxMjAxLjE3NDA2OTAzODA.*_ga_E6Y4WLQ2EC*MTc0MDgyMDYxNy4yLjEuMTc0MDgyMzI1NC42MC4xLjEwOTc5ODYyNDU.).
 Rich is also a certified volunteer tour guide at Laurel Hill Cemetery in Philadelphia, Pennsylvania.
 Rich can be found on social media at Bluesky (@rfwilhelm.bsky.social).*